jvzaniolo/zsh-backcountry/README.md

 A zsh plugin to manage Backcountry's projects.

+## What it does

+- Checks if your VPN is connected to Backcountry
+- Runs `nvm use` inside projects that need it
+- Offers several commands to help you be more productive

 ## Usage

 Define `$BCS_DIR` variable to the path where you cloned the Backcountry repositories.